 The Grand Electric is located in Surry Hills where there is limited street parking available.
 The nearest streets with street parking are Pitt Street (2 hour parking until 10pm every day) and George Street (unlimited after 5pm and on weekends).
 There are disabled parking bays at 103-109 George Street and 10 Pitt Street.
 The nearest parking garage is Wilson Parking – 55 Holt St Surry Hills, which is an 10 minute walk.

 The Grand Electric bar is open for drinks from 60 minutes before the show.
+Check out our range of drinks here.

 The bar and front of house areas are open to the public from 60 minutes before the show.
 The theatre cannot be entered without a ticket.